xd4rker/TabShield/README.md

 # <img src="public/icon/48.png" align="absmiddle"> TabShield

-TabShield is a browser extension designed to prevent accidental actions on important websites.
+TabShield is a browser extension that helps prevent accidental actions on important websites.
 Whether you're a developer working across different environments, a professional managing critical data, or a user who wants extra safeguards while browsing, TabShield will help you minimize mistakes and unintended changes.

 # Features